 Cheesman Canyon is one of the most technical and rewarding tailwater fisheries in Colorado.
 A half hour hike from Gill trailhead through some hilly terrain gets you to the base of the canyon where the trail splits into a high road and low road.
 This stretch of the river is catch and release only and is known for holding large rainbows.
 Almost the entire length of the river that runs through this gorgeous boulder filled canyon is loaded with deep pocket water and fast runs that provide different challenges depending on where the fish are located.
 Most of the time the fish are hangin close to undercut boulders and other structure.

-This is an area we specialize in, so give us a shot if you have any question or if you interested in allowing on of our Orvis Endorsed Guides show you how best to conquer Cheesman.
+This is an area we specialize in and are permitted to guide in, so give us a shout if you have any question or if you're interested in allowing one of our Orvis Endorsed Guides show you how best to conquer Cheesman.

 Accessibility: There is a 1.5 ile trail from the parking lot on Co 126 to the river.
 At the river the trail splits into a high and a low section that runs approximately 5 miles upstream from the Wigwam Club (posted) to Cheesman Dam.